 Best Hairstyles for Thick Hair

 Whilst your barber will be able to advise on the best cut for your hair, here are a few timeless hairstyles for men with thick hair (plus they won’t fall out of fashion anytime soon).

 The Textured Cut

 A messy, textured style is ideal hairstyle for men with thick hair, as it lets your locks sit the way they want to.
 Just be sure you’ve got a bit of length at the top and front to work with.
 Depending on your preference and head shape you can go shorter at the back and sides to contrast with the thickness and emphasise the angles of your face.

 To achieve this look, your barber should use a combination of point cutting and razor work.
-Just be sure he doesn’t take thinning scissors up top: they can make ends wispy and leave hair at the root looking excessively bulky.
+Just be sure they don’t take thinning scissors up top: they can make ends wispy and leave hair at the root looking excessively bulky.

 Styling a textured cut is pretty straightforward as the mantra here is less is more: remember this is a carefree style, so you don’t want to look too groomed.
 The only product you really need is a texture enhancer, clay or putty to mess into dry hair with fingers will do the trick.